Dim314159/hdbscan-single-pass/README.md

     - Don’t have a GPU,
     - Don’t want to install FAISS,
     - Still want fast clustering on large datasets.
+> ⚠️ Support for `'faiss'` and `'hnsw'` backends is experimental and has not been thoroughly validated.

 `faiss_M` : `int`, default=`32`
 Connectivity parameter for FAISS HNSW index.
 Higher values yield better accuracy at the cost of indexing time and memory.
 Allowed values: `16`, `32`, `48`.